kushank-coder/Generative-AI---Coursera/README.md

-You interact with an llm by language not be code (prompt)
+You interact with an llm by language not by code (prompt)

 1) evaluation of llm is generally done by BLEU, and ROUGE.
 But most of the reliable is when the evaluation is done by a human (it is referred to be gold standard) when evaluating the model